elliealbertson/drug_adverse_events_children/README.md

 Drug adverse events are an important preventable cause of morbidity and mortality.

-This project used Python, Google Sheets, AWS Lambda, and Looker Studio to surface insights on drug adverse events for children in the United States.
+This project used Python, Google Sheets, AWS Lambda, and Looker Studio to surface insights on drug adverse events for children age 17 and under.

 Key steps in this project:
 - Used the `requests` module to get JSON data from the API of the [FDA Adverse Event Reporting System](https://open.fda.gov/apis/drug/event/)